KyLeggiero/Recipes/_posts/2020-05-14-Fried-Chicken.md

 ## Setup & Prep ##

 I prefer **chicken breasts**, but other cuts will work if that's what you have or prefer.
 If I'd kept it frozen, I also make sure it's **completely thawed** before moving on to the next steps.
-Sometimes I like to let the meat sit in a **salt brine overnight**, but often I don't have the patience for that. 😜
+Sometimes I like to let the meat sit in a **salt brine overnight**, but often I don't have the patience for that. <span class="emoji">😜</span>

 Once that's ready, **cut the chicken however you like**.
 In the images below, I show how it turns out when I slice it into nugget-sized chunks, but I also like to make tenders and strips.
 It's however you feel you wanna do it each time!

-> Remember that the smaller you slice it, the more breading you'll use up.
+> Remember that the smaller you slice it, the more breading you'll use up, and the less time it'll take to cook.
-{:.tip}
+{:.tip.card}

 First I get out my cast-iron **skillet**.
 Any shallow pan/skillet will do, I just like using this one.
 I pour a quarter inch (about half a centimeter) of **peanut oil** into it and **turn the burner to medium**, so it's hot enough to start cooking the chicken the moment the first piece touches it.

 Next, I set out **3 bowls** for the breading/batter.
 Like, cereal bowl size.
-Here's what to put in each one:
+Here's what I put in each one:

 1. Some **whole wheat flour** to coat the chicken in before the next step (if you want a gluten-free version, I've had good results substituting Corn Starch here)
 2. An **egg** and **a little bit of milk** (just enough to turn the mixture opaque).
 I beat them together with a fork.
 Sometimes I'll make enough to need 2 eggs and a little more milk, but that's easy to add later.